abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 It might sound a bit convoluted, but it’s a very clear description, once you get your mind around it.
-When the Buddha defines it, it’s all about actual mental states. right effort is not about how diligent we appear externally or how much we flog ourselves.
+When the Buddha defines it, it’s all about actual mental states.
+Right effort is not about how diligent we appear externally or how much we flog ourselves.
 It’s about attending to the quality of the mind—wholesome or unwholesome—and how we relate to the unwholesome or unskillful states: whether we support them, buy into